Weight-for-Age Percentile Calculator

 How to Use This Tool:

-- Select Sex.
-The WHO and CDC rows are sex-specific, so changing this field can change the percentile even when age and weight stay the same.
+- Choose Sex.
+WHO and CDC weight rows are sex-specific, so the percentile can change even when age and weight do not.

-- Enter Weight and choose kg or lb.
-The calculation converts pounds to kilograms before looking up the reference row, then shows outputs in the selected display unit.
+- Enter Weight and pick kg or lb.
+Pounds are converted to kilograms for the LMS lookup, while the visible weight fields stay in the selected display unit.

-- Open Advanced when the source or screening settings matter.
-Reference pathway can follow the hybrid WHO-to-CDC handoff, CDC exact mode, or WHO-first mode with CDC continuation after the WHO age range ends.
+- Open Advanced when source choice matters.
+Reference pathway can use the hybrid WHO-under-24-months handoff, CDC exact mode, or WHO-first mode through 60 months with CDC continuation afterward.

-If the form reports an error, check the numeric limits first: age must be 0 to 240 months and weight must be positive.
-Prematurity fields also have guarded ranges, with gestational age limited to 22 to 40 weeks and the corrected-age stop point limited to 6 to 36 months.
+- If an error appears, fix the guarded field before interpreting anything: age must be 0 to 240 months, weight must be positive, gestational age must be 22 to 40 weeks, and the corrected-age stop point must be 6 to 36 months.

 Interpreting Results:

-The Percentile and Z-score are the main growth-chart position.
-A 15.8 percentile result means the entered weight is above about 15.8% of the same-sex, same-age reference distribution, not that the child weighs 15.8% of an expected amount.
-The Reference median and Delta from median show the weight gap in kg or lb, which is often easier to understand during a practical review.
+Percentile and Z-score carry the main chart position.
+A 15.8 percentile result means the entered weight is above about 15.8% of the same-sex, same-age reference distribution.
+It does not mean the child weighs 15.8% of an expected amount.
+Reference median and Delta from median translate that placement into a kg or lb difference, which is often easier to discuss during a visit or handoff.

 | Result field | What to check |